thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-12-installing-and-configuring-damn-vulnerable-web-application.md

 thumbnail_path: blog/thumbs/padlock-open.png
 ---

 This tutorial covers how to install and configure the [Damn Vulnerable Web Application](https://github.com/ethicalhack3r/DVWA), or DVWA.

+## Contents
+{:.no_toc}

+* Will be replaced with the ToC, excluding the "Contents" header {:toc}

+## Introduction

 The authors summarize DVWA as:

 >Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.
 Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.